KristofferC/TimerOutputs.jl/README.md

 The first line shows the total (wall) time passed and allocations made since the start of the timer as well as the percentage of those totals spent inside timed sections.
-The following lines shows data for all the timed sections.
+The following lines show data for all the timed sections.
 The section label is shown first followed by the number of calls made to that section.
 Finally, the total time elapsed or allocations made in that section are shown together with the percentage of the total in that section and the average (time / allocations per call).

 ## Usage

-The easiest way to show how the package work is with a few examples of timing sections.
+The easiest way to show how the package works is with a few examples of timing sections.

 ```julia
 using TimerOutputs